unixthec/unixthec/README.md

-- 👋 Hi, I’m @unixthec
+- 👋 Hi, I’m Oriver Segura
 - 👀 I’m interested in ...
 Learn
 - 🌱 I’m currently learning ...
 Linux System Administrator
 - 💞️ I’m looking to collaborate on ...
 All purposes
-- 📫 How to reach me ...

 <!---
 unixthec/unixthec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.